X-Dome 1+

 Pinnacle of Freestanding Tent Design

 While you'll probably never need to do this, the X-Dome allows trekking poles to be added to complete the crossbar into a robust extra arch to further increase strength.
-The poles are added in a unique counter balanced position where they directly support the sidewalls from deflection and provide remarkable rigidity against winds and major snow loads.
+The poles are added in a unique counter balanced position where they directly support the sidewalls from deflection and provide greater rigidity against winds and snow loads.

 SPACIOUS